 - Stay in control.
 You don’t have to do the job to be in control.
 Write out the ‘operational process’ and include quality and performance measures so that anyone undertaking the task knows exactly what to do and to what standard.
 In time you will create an ‘operations manual’ for the business, which will release you for further business growth work.

 - Consider the untapped potential.
 Take a reality check on how much you can do, how sustainable it is and the potential growth that goes untapped.
-If you were able to move the lower value half of your weekly workload to a colleague what would that allow you to achieve with regards to the higher value work?
+If you were able to move the lower value half of your weekly workload to a colleague what would that allow you to achieve with regards to the higher value work and your exit plan?

 - Recruit well.
 Easy to say but if you are feeling sore after an unsuccessful experience this may be a barrier.
 Get help with writing the role definition, person specification, the interview and selection process and be flexible about part-time and virtual team members.